Chemotherapy for chronic lymphocytic leukaemia (CLL)

 About chemotherapy for chronic lymphocytic leukaemia (CLL)

+You can have the chemotherapy drugs as tablets (oral chemotherapy) or into a vein (intravenously).
 The chemotherapy moves around the body through the blood.
 It can reach leukaemia cells all over the body.
-You may have either a single chemotherapy drug or a combination of different drugs given together.

 There are lots of different drugs available to treat CLL.
 Your doctors may use other drugs and combinations of drugs.
-They will tell you what treatment they think is best for your situation.
+They will tell you what treatment option they think is best for your situation.

 You can usually have chemotherapy for CLL as an outpatient.